-LOCAL EXHAUST-Use a local exhaust system, if necessary, to prevent oxygen deficiency and control the worker's exposure to high concentrations of this product.
+LOCAL EXHAUST-Use a local exhaust system, if necessary, to control the concentration of this product in the worker's breathing zone.

 MECHANICAL (general)-General exhaust ventilation may be acceptable if it can maintain an adequate supply of air.

 SPECIAL-None